keep-starknet-strange/madara/README.md

 ## 📣 Building App Chains

-For many use cases, you do not need to fork this repo and build your app chain on top unless completely necessary.
+For many use cases, you do not need to fork this repo to build your app chain.
 By adding changes using forking, you will have to periodically rebase (and solve conflicts) to remain updated with the latest version of Madara.
 Madara by default provides